 - About Us

 On this date in 1917, Doris Hollis Pemberton was born.
 She was a Black civic leader, reporter, and author.

 She attracted national attention in 1944 when she became the first Black reporter to cover a state Democratic convention in Texas, writing for the Dallas Express.
 Pemberton found a racially offensive placard situated near her seat at the convention and hurled the placard away.
 About 4,000 spectators both cheered and booed as newsreel cameras filmed the incident.
-She later moved to Houston, where during the 1950s she helped develop classes in arts, crafts, and science for Black children at the Museum of Fine Arts, the Contemporary Arts Museum, the Museum of Natural History, the Singer Sewing Center, and the United Gas Cooking School.
+She later moved to Houston, where during the 1950s, she helped develop arts, crafts, and science classes for Black children at the Museum of Fine Arts, the Contemporary Arts Museum, the Museum of Natural History, the Singer Sewing Center, and the United Gas Cooking School.

 September 23, 1944.

 May 23, 1990.